TYPO3-Documentation/TYPO3CMS-Tutorial-SitePackage/Documentation/ContentMapping/Index.rst

 images, etc. to areas in the frontend.
 This can be achieved easily by using custom TypoScript.

-More information about setting up various columns and rows can be found at the page :ref:`Backend layout <t3coreapi:be-layout>`.
+See :ref:`Backend layouts <t3coreapi:be-layout>` for more information about setting up various columns and rows.

 .. _cm-dynamic-content-rendering-in-typoscript: